Trying to increase your steps? Check out how you can get to 10,000 steps each day!

 Walking regularly is one of the easiest things you can do for your health.
 Especially if you have the kind of job that keeps you stuck to your desk for 8 hours (or more) a day.

-Walking can help improve your mood, lower your blood pressure, reduce risk of chronic disease, help prevent varicose veins, and improve your digestion.
+Walking can help improve your mood, lower your blood pressure, reduce the risk of chronic disease, help prevent varicose veins, and improve your digestion.

 Regular walking also helps protect your joints – something that becomes more important as we get older.
 Plus – being active in general helps us live longer.

 You may think that fitting extra walking into your already-packed schedule is going to be quite difficult – but it is actually quite easy.
-The trick is to add it on to activities you are already doing.
+The trick is to add it to the activities you are already doing.

 Why 10,000 Steps